Budva: Transport

 Budva is connected to inland Montenegro by two-laned highways.
 There are two ways to reach Budva from Podgorica – either through Cetinje, or through the Sozina tunnel (opened 2005).
 Either way, Podgorica, the capital and main road junction in Montenegro, is around 60 km away.

 Budva is connected to the rest of the coastal towns of Montenegro by the Adriatic Highway, which extends from Ulcinj in the far south to Herceg Novi in the north, and on to Croatia.

 Tivat Airport is 20 km away.
 There are regular flights to Belgrade and Moscow throughout the year, and dozens of seasonal and charter flights land daily at the airport during the summer season.
 Podgorica Airport is 65 km away, and it has regular flights to a number of European destinations throughout the year.

-Urban transport consists of Mediteran Express buses, which operate between Budva city center and Sveti Stefan.
+Urban transport consists of Mediteran Express buses, which operate between Budva's city center and Sveti Stefan.
 This line services a large portion of the Budva urban core, as well as some small towns between Budva and Sveti Stefan.

 The closest train station is Sutomore.
-This stop on Belgrade–Bar railway is some 30 km away from Budva city center.
+This stop on the Belgrade–Bar railway is some 30 km away from Budva's city center.